xianrenrrr/matrix_ads_backend/api.md

 - `200 OK`: Returns the uploaded video object with its metadata and URLs
 - `500 Internal Server Error`: If an error occurs during upload

+**Note:** The maximum allowed upload size is 200MB.
+If you try to upload a larger file, you will receive a 500 Internal Server Error with a MaxUploadSizeExceededException.

 **Example Request (cURL):**
 ```bash
 curl -X POST http://<host>/videos/upload \